Formguru/blog/_posts/2022-03-24-getting-started-with-guru.md

 }
 ```
 You will need to save the `access_token`.
 This is the value you will pass in the Authorization header to make calls to Guru.
-It is recommended to re-use a token for multiple calls to ensure your integration is fast and available.
+It is necessary to re-use each token for multiple calls to ensure your integration is fast and available.
 Also note the `expires_in` field: this tells you how long (in seconds) the token is valid for.
 Once the token expires, you can make the same call to retrieve a new token.